Skip to content

 # checking if table exists

-if table_name not in existing_tables and schema is not None:
+if not self.table_exists(schema=schema, table_name=table_name) and schema is not None:

 if on_error == "fail":